stenhaug/dssg_stanford/weekly_material/week1/day_two.md

 Within your local `course_materials` directory, open up the `week1/tidyr_intro.Rmd` file.
 To create new Rmarkdown files, go to File > New File > Rmarkdown.

 Press the `Preview` button to render to HTML.
 This creates a pretty output HTML page with your notes, code, and the output of running your analysis.
-*Note - you should track only the .Rmd file, not the HTML file im git.*
+*Note - you should track only the .Rmd file, not the HTML file in git.*

 We encourage you to use RMarkdown in your work!

 ### Data processing - tidyverse introduction
 Let's go through the activity in `week1/tidyr_intro.Rmd` now!

+At the end, save, commit, and push to GitLab with:
+`git push origin <my_branch>`

 ### Individual Datasets
 Yesterday in pairs, you summarized each of the four types of data (`census`, `cbc`, `inventory`, `transfused`) and looked closely at one day - `day19`.
 Now it's time to put together all the data from the directory.
 We are going to use the skills you just learned to do this.